Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 • Legal Fees: The cost of securing competent legal representation can vary, and a skilled attorney can help streamline the process, potentially reducing costs associated with protracted legal disputes.

 • Housing and Living Expenses: After a divorce, a father will often need to adjust to a new financial reality, which might include securing new housing.
-An attorney can help negotiate terms of the divorce that consider these substantial new expenses, ensuring the father’s financial stability post-divorce.
+An attorney can help negotiate the terms of the divorce that consider these substantial new expenses, ensuring the father’s financial stability post-divorce.

 • Impact on Business: If a father owns a business, a divorce could potentially impact its value and operations.
 An attorney can provide strategies to protect the business as a financial asset and ensure its continuity.